 The person next to you who seems to learn everything instantly might have trained before.
 Or they might have a dance background.
 Or twenty years of other martial arts.

-You don't know their story.
+You do not know their story.
 Comparing yourself only makes you frustrated.

 Track your own progress.
 Are you better than last month?
 Good.
 Keep going.

-Progress in boxing isn't always obvious.
-Here are markers that show you're moving forward:
+Progress in boxing is not always obvious.
+Here are markers that show you are moving forward:

 Sometimes progress happens in steps.
-You'll plateau for weeks, then suddenly level up.
+You will plateau for weeks, then suddenly level up.
 This is normal.

 Realistic Expectations Summary